· Subodh Gupta · Cloud Computing

 List instances:

-gcloud compute instances list --zone=ZONE gcloud compute instances list --region=REGION gcloud compute instances list --project=PROJECT_ID
+gcloud compute instances list --zone=ZONE gcloud compute instances list --region=REGION gcloud compute instances list --project=PROJECT_IDDescribe an instance:

 - Add